“Millennials are lazy.”

 As Seth Godin puts it, “Leadership is the art of doing things you’re not sure of, and doing them with enrollment instead of authority.”

 As a manager, you should let the best ideas win, always especially when they aren’t yours.
-That creating an inclusive environment where hierarchy is not the determining factor in how business proceeds.
+This creates an inclusive environment where hierarchy is not the determining factor in how business proceeds.
 Direct reports want to be included in conversations that will drive the organization forward, be involved from start to finish and have opportunities to collaborate with leaders.
 It’s about shifting from boss to coach.
 And if there is a decision as a leader you’re making, it’s not because you “said so,” or “that’s the way it is”, it’s an explanation and a dialogue you have with your team.

 Laziness: Relying on outdated HR tech to do your job for you.